JSammut29/LSE_Econ_EC1002-EC2020/Essays/IS-MP.md

 - $I_0$ : **Autonomous investment**
 - $b$ : This is a **sensitivity parameter** that shows how much investment decreases when the interest rate $r$ rises.
 A higher $b$ means that firms are more sensitive to interest rates.
 - $r$ : **The Real Interest Rate**

+*In the IS-MP Model, it is assumed that taxation does not limit or deter investment.*
 <br><br>

 ---